getsentry/sentry-electron/README.md

 import { ElectronSentry } from 'electron-sentry';
 ```

-If you don't supply any options, the `sentry` node in the root of your package.json is used.
-This can be either your non-public DSN string or an options object (options and defaults at bottom).
+If you don't supply any options, the `sentry` node in the root of your `package.json` is used.
+This can be your non-public DSN string or an options object (options and defaults at bottom).
 ```typescript
 ElectronSentry.start();
 // or